 EXPLAINER: How do we know when a recession has begun?

-It’s the latest head-scratcher regarding an economy that has confounded Federal Reserve policymakers and many economists since growth screeched to a halt in March 2020 as COVID-19 struck and 20 million Americans were suddenly thrown out of work.
+Six months of contraction is a long-held informal definition of a recession.
+Yet nothing is simple in a post-pandemic economy in which growth is negative but the job market strong.
+The economy’s direction has confounded the Fed’s policymakers and many private economists since growth screeched to a halt in March 2020 as COVID-19 struck and 20 million Americans were suddenly thrown out of work.

 So how, exactly, do we know when an economy is in recession?
 Here are some answers to such questions: